adoprog/Sitecore-Flow/README.md

 ## Installation

 Download the latest version of the module [here](https://github.com/adoprog/Sitecore-Flow/releases).
 Install the module using Installation Wizard.

-Make sure you have Web Forms for Marketers module installed.
+Make sure you have Web Forms for Marketers module installed or use the version with "*_no_WFFM" suffix.

 ## Usage